WhereJuly/60-1-oas-markdown-merger/packages/utilities/markdown-merger/.docs/design/classes-and-responsibilities.md

 ---

+Here is the updated version of the description reflecting the markdown-to-HTML translation requirement:

 ### Classes

 1. **OASMarkdownMergerFacade**

    - **Responsibility:** The main orchestrator class that handles the entire process of merging descriptions from Markdown files into the OAS 3.1 JSON specification.
 This class interacts with the other components to load the spec, process descriptions, and write the updated OAS spec to a new file.
    - **Methods:**
      - `merge(sourceFile: String, destinationFile: String)`: Orchestrates the entire merge process.
-It loads the OAS spec, processes the descriptions by merging the content from the specified Markdown files, and then writes the updated spec to the destination file.
+It loads the OAS spec, processes the descriptions by merging the content from the specified Markdown files (after translating them to HTML), and then writes the updated spec to the destination file.
      - `writeOutputToFile(filePath: String, content: String)`: Writes the merged OAS spec to the destination file.
      - `checkDirectoryExistence(filePath: String)`: Checks if the specified directory exists.
      - `createDirectory(filePath: String)`: Creates the directory if it doesn't exist.